Hughes Airwest Flight 706: Probable cause and recommendations

 The NTSB report included a total of five recommendations for the FAA.
 These recommendations included: installing recorders for radar displays, installing audio conversation recorders at air traffic control facilities; establishing climb and descent corridors under ATC positive control in the vicinity of air terminals; and establishing more definitive procedures for receiving and handling the emergency transponder code 7700.
 Additionally, the NTSB strongly recommended that the FAA and the Department of Defense cooperate to develop a program, in areas where a large intermix of civil and military traffic exists, to ensure that appropriate graphical depictions of airspace utilization and typical flow patterns are prominently displayed at all airports and operational bases for the benefit of all airspace users.

-In addition to these recommendations, the NTSB also recommended that the Department of Defense restrict high-speed, low-altitude aircraft operation in civilian air corridors, consider collision avoidance technologies on military aircraft, and make military pilots aware of the FAA's radar advisory service.
+The NTSB also recommended the Department of Defense restrict high-speed, low-altitude aircraft operation in civilian air corridors, consider collision avoidance technologies on military aircraft, and make military pilots aware of the FAA's radar advisory service.

 Victims

-A number of prominent members of the Utah business community were passengers on the flight returning from a deep sea fishing trip to Mexico, including nine members of The Fishy Trout and Drinking Society.
+Prominent members of the Utah business community were passengers on the flight returning from a deep sea fishing trip to Mexico, including nine members of The Fishy Trout and Drinking Society.
+American political philosopher Arnold Kaufman was among the victims.